rhengeveldbordex/logistic-tools/README.md

 This means that 4 pallets are required to accommodate all the packages according to the given dimensions.

 # Contributions
-Contributions to the logistics toolbox repository are welcome.
+Contributions to the logistic-tools repository are welcome.
 If you propose an improvement or want to add a new feature, you can submit a pull request with your changes.
 Make sure your changes are well-documented and tested.